 Description

-Here is a master recipe to make fruit salsa with any fruit.
-From mango or peach to pineapple or strawberries.
+Use this recipe formula to make fresh fruit salsa with any fruit.
+From mango, watermelon, peach, pineapple or strawberries.
 You’ll love them all!
 It’s a fresh and healthy appetizer, snack or condiment to serve with grilled chicken or pork or to add to Mexican food recipes.

 Ingredients